Types of Licence

 Landward Production Licences

-Landward Production Licences follow the same pattern as the seaward version except that they contain no equivalent of the special ‘Innovate’ provisions.
+Landward Production Licences follow the same pattern as their seaward version.
 They are known formally as Petroleum Exploration and Development Licences (‘PEDLs’).
 The corresponding Model Clauses are at The Petroleum Licensing (Exploration and Production) (Landward Areas) Regulations 2014.
+For more information on Types of Landward Licences please click here.

-Being a licensee may give rise to a number of different fees and charges to cover the OGA’s costs in processing cases of different sorts – well consents, FDPs, licence assignments etc. There is guidance on this website in appropriate places, and the scale of charges is set out in secondary legislation (see legislation.gov.uk; at the time of writing the latest order is The Oil and Gas Authority (Fees and Petroleum Licensing) (Amendment) Regulations 2017).
+Being a licensee may give rise to a number of different fees and charges to cover the OGA’s costs in processing cases of different sorts – well consents, FDPs, licence assignments etc. There is guidance on this website in appropriate places, and the scale of charges is set out in secondary legislation (see legislation.gov.uk; at the time of writing the latest order is The Oil and Gas Authority (Levy and Fees) Regulations 2021.

-Offshore Licensees are liable to pay the Industry Levy.
+Offshore Licensees (including those who hold exploration licences) are liable to pay the Industry Levy.